ggreen/kafka-devOps/README.md

 # kafka-devOps

-kafka-devOps BETA UNIX scripts for management of a simple single server Apache Kafka installation.
+The kafka-devOps project's goal is to provide user-friendly UNIX scripts for management of a simple  [Apache Kafka](https://kafka.apache.org) installation.

-These scripts have been tested in a local MAC environment.
+*This is currently a BETA version of the scripts that have been tested in a local single server MAC environment.*

-Also see the following for [downloading the Apache Kafka](https://kafka.apache.org/quickstart#quickstart_download)
+Also see the following for [downloading Apache Kafka](https://kafka.apache.org/quickstart#quickstart_download)

-Additional steps to configure a separate local properties files
+Additional setup steps to configure a separate local Kafka properties files
 - mkdir config
 - cp $KAFKA_HOME/config/server.properties config/
 - cp $KAFKA_HOME/config/config/zookeeper.properties config/